 Through the Coding License program, students work collaboratively, think critically, and come up with creative solutions.
 It’s beginner friendly and gets progressively more difficult as students develop their understanding of logic, programming, and sequencing.

-The KUBO Coding Single Set is intended to be shared by two to three students and is perfect for a center-based learning environment.
+The KUBO Coding Starter Set is intended to be shared by two to three students and is perfect for a center-based learning environment.